Information on How We Charge for Evictions

 Right now, our firm is handling mostly residential evictions in the Cook County courthouses in Chicago (1st District), Skokie (2nd District), and Rolling Meadows (3rd District).
 It might also help prospective clients to know generally how we will bill a residential eviction.
 Keep in mind, prices can change without notice and this information does not apply to commercial evictions or evictions in other districts or counties.

-Because we know our clients would like a little bit more certainty about what a forcible entry and detainer action will cost them, we charge a portion of our eviction services at a flat rate.
-The following services are included in the flat rate: initial discussion with client to gather information about the eviction, drafting of summons and complaint, arranging for filing and service of eviction case with the Cook County Circuit Court, checking on service of process after filing the case, communicating with the client about service of process, and the first court appearance (whether it is a bench trial, continuance, appointment of special process server or otherwise) is performed for $575 plus costs.
-Anything outside of the fixed fee portion of our fees is billed at the hourly rate of $260 per hour plus costs.
+Because we know our clients would like a little bit more certainty about what a forcible entry and detainer action will cost them, we can suggest that the following services: initial discussion with client to gather information about the eviction, drafting of summons and complaint, arranging for filing and service of eviction case with the Cook County Circuit Court, checking on service of process after filing the case, communicating with the client about service of process, and the first court appearance (whether it is a bench trial, continuance, appointment of special process server or otherwise) are generally performed for approximately $650 plus costs.

 When we take on a new case, we collect a $1500 advance payment.
 In the best case scenario, the landlord would probably get some of that advance payment back.
 But, as mentioned above, it is more common for the landlord to get a bill for the work done in excess of the $1500 advance payment.